 Tonight – July 1, 2017 – as the setting sun closes the curtains on the day, and the darkening skies bring out a myriad of far-off suns, let the moon introduce you to a very special star.
 The nearby bright star to tonight’s moon and the planet Jupiter is none other than Spica, the sole 1st-magnitude star in the constellation Virgo the Maiden.

 The much brighter object in the vicinity of tonight’s moon and Spica is the giant planet Jupiter.
 Jupiter, the fifth planet outward from the sun, will remain in front of the constellation Virgo until mid-November 2017.

-Did you see the moon and Spica yesterday, on the evening of July 11?
-Note the moon’s change of position relative to Spica as darkness falls tonight, on July 12.
-The moon continually moves eastward in front of the backdrop stars of the Zodiac at the rate of about one-half degree per hour or about 13o per day.
+Did you see the moon yesterday, on the evening of June 30?
+Note the moon’s change of position relative to Spica and Jupiter as darkness falls tonight, on July 1.
+The moon continually moves eastward in front of the backdrop stars of the zodiac at the rate of about one-half degree per hour or about 13o per day.

 If you live in the Northern Hemisphere, and you’re familiar with the Big Dipper, you can count on this famous pattern of stars to guide you to Spica.
 Simply extend the Big Dipper handle to arc to the brilliant yellow-orange star Arcturus and then to spike Spica, a blue-white gem of a star.
 (If you have difficulty discerning stellar color with the eye alone, try your luck with binoculars.)

-Bottom line: Let the moon guide you to Spica on July 12, 2016, and then use the Big Dipper to locate Virgo’s brightest star, after the moon’s flirtation with Spica ends.
+Bottom line: Let the moon guide you to Spica on July 1, 2017, and then use the Big Dipper to locate Virgo’s brightest star, after the moon’s flirtation with Spica ends.